terrimporter/18SClassifier/README.md

 # Introduction

 This repository contains trained reference sets that can be used with the Ribosomal Database Project classifier (Wang et al., 2007) to taxonomically assign Eukaryote 18S rDNA sequences.
+The latest releases can be downloaded from https://github.com/terrimporter/18SClassifier/releases

 # Releases